ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Data characteristics

 This is the start of filtering out users with low labeling frequency (also filtering out researchers).

-TODO: number of audits<br> TODO: anything else?
+TODO: anything else?

 | CurbRamp | NoCurbRamp | NoSidewalk | Obstacle | Occlusion | Other | SurfaceProblem | Total |
 |:---------|:-----------|:-----------|:---------|:----------|:------|:---------------|:------|